 We do not believe that praising God in other ways is somehow inferior, yet we have found that the beauty and depth of historic Christian worship reminds us that the path of faith is not traveled alone, but in the footsteps of the many generations who have gone before us.

 Our worship may include the celebration of Holy Communion, which Christ both instituted and commanded his disciples to continue (see I Corinthians 11:23-26).
+The Presbyterian church welcomes baptized Christians of any age to receive Communion, but visitors are under no obligation to participate.
 We typically celebrate Communion on the following dates:

-- First Sunday of Advent - Baptism of the Lord - Ash Wednesday - First Sunday in Lent - Maundy Thursday - Pentecost - First Sunday in August - First Sunday in October (Worldwide Communion Sunday)
+- First Sunday of Advent - Baptism of the Lord Sunday - Ash Wednesday - First Sunday in Lent - Maundy Thursday - Pentecost - First Sunday in August - First Sunday in October (Worldwide Communion Sunday)